-The Foundation accounts for endowments using the applicable topics of ASC as well as UPMIFA.
+The Foundation accounts for endowments using the applicable topics of ASC and UPMIFA.

-As of June 30, 2023 and 2022, The Foundation has an endowment account which is donor restricted.
+The Foundation has a donor-restricted endowment account as of June 30, 2024, and 2023.
 As required by ASC, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.
 The Foundation has interpreted UPMIFA as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
-As a result, donor restricted net assets are comprised of (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+As a result, donor-restricted net assets are comprised of (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.

-The amount of net assets with donor restriction in the donor restricted endowment fund is reduced when the governing body appropriates for expenditure funds from the endowment fund.
-Upon appropriation for expenditure, the restriction expires to the extent a request is made and the purpose for the funds is met.
+The amount of net assets with donor restriction in the donor-restricted endowment fund is reduced when the governing body appropriates for expenditure funds from the endowment fund.
+Upon appropriation for expenditure, the restriction expires to the extent a request is made, and the purpose for the funds is met.
 At that time, the appropriated amount is reclassified from net assets with donor restriction to net assets without donor restriction.
 However, the appropriated assets will remain in donor restriction until requested for an approved purpose.

-The Foundation's Board of Directors manages the endowment, creates and approves investment guidelines, monitors investment decisions, and defines the spending rates that provides for the appropriation of the funds.
+The Foundation's Board of Directors manages the endowment, creates and approves investment guidelines, monitors investment decisions, and defines the spending rates that provide for the appropriation of the funds.